Rhino

 Illegal Wildlife Trade

 Although international trade in rhino horn has been banned under the Convention on International Trade in Endangered Species of Fauna and Flora (CITES)—a global agreement between governments to follow rules to monitor, regulate, or ban international trade in species under threat—since 1977, demand has remained high and continues to fuel rhino poaching in both Africa and Asia.
-Criminal syndicates link rhino horn source countries like South Africa with a series of transit points and smuggling channels to get the product to its final destination in Asia.
+Criminal syndicates link rhino horn source countries like South Africa with a series of transit points and smuggling channels to get the product to its final destination, often in Asia.
 The main markets are now in countries like Vietnam and China where rhino horn has become a party drug, a health supplement, and a hangover cure.
-In Vietnam, there is also a newly emerged belief that rhino horn cures cancer.
+In Vietnam, there is also a newly emerged belief that rhino horn cures cancer, without supporting evidence.

 What WWF Is Doing